 The history of the land that now encompasses E.P.
 “Tom” Sawyer State Park can be traced back hundred of years to the Shawnee tribes that called most of what is now Kentucky home.
 However, our story begins nearly two hundred and thirty years.
 This area was part of a land grant awarded to notable Virginia frontiersman Isaac Hite, who had served as an officer in the Virginia Militia during the French and Indian War.
 (1754-63).
 For his service, Hite received several tracts of land in and around what is now Eastern Louisville Metro and Jefferson County, Kentucky.

 After many years of surveying and having established a small settlement near Harrodsburg, Hite traveled back north and finally settled on his land in 1784.
 It was here on Goose Creek that he constructed a mill and tannery near what today is known as the city of Anchorage.
 Hite came to call his land “Cave Springs Plantation”.
 Although it should be noted that in John Filson’s 1784 “Map of Kentucke” which scholars consider to be the earliest published map of what is now Kentucky, Hites Goose Creek settlement is shown as “Hite’s Mill”.

 Four years later, in the summer of 1788, the 35-year-old Hite married Harriet Smith age 20, and begin raising a family.
 His plantation prospered, and eventually grow to encompass over 400 acres.

 However, on February 22, 1794, Hite’s farm was attacked by a local Indian tribe.
-Hite was gravely wounded during the attack and would soon after die.
+Hite was gravely wounded during the attack and died soon after.
 The land and house, as well as his businesses were bequeathed to his wife and four small children.
-In later years this same area would come to be known as Lakeland, due to the small spring-fed lake constructed in 1852 by local nurseryman Samuel L. Gaar of Anchorage, who later became a member of the Asylums Board of Commissioners.
+In later years this same area came to be known as Lakeland, due to the small spring-fed lake constructed in 1852 by local nurseryman Simeon L. Garr of Anchorage, who later became President of the Asylums Board of Commissioners.